sage-code/maj/README.md

 # Maj

-Maj is a new human language.
-It is a creole language.
+Maj is a new creole language for young adults.

 **Attributes:**

-Maj is a logic, easy to grock with following attributes.
+Maj is a logic language with following addributes:

 1. Accesible - documentation is public;
 2. Efficient - short words and simple alphabet;
-3. Pohnetic  - deterministic spelling rules;
+3. Familiar  - uses familiar European phonetics;

 **Goals ...**